withastro/starlight/.changeset/healthy-gifts-teach.md

 ---
-'@astrojs/starlight': minor
+'@astrojs/starlight': patch
 ---

-Change the customCSS error
+Improves the error message thrown when using a file in the `public/` directory with Starlight’s `customCss` configuration option